aalonsopuig/Enhanced_Servo_Library/README.md

 0.23 s / 60° → 261 deg/s

+`max_speed_degps` represents the maximum angular speed of the **controlled joint**, not necessarily the raw servo shaft speed.
 If the servo drives a joint through **gears or mechanical transformations**, the real joint speed must be measured.

 Move the joint between its limits and measure the travel time.